AmnesicOblex/the-kings-dilemma/chronicle-of-kings/reign-4.md

 House Tailor continued leading an expedition following the **Golden Map** through treacherous swamps.

 House Dar-a-Lek funded a **Royal Bank** called **The Coin**, modeled on the Kauppian Bank of Cards.
-Only Time will tell if this was a good investment.
+Only time will tell if this was a good investment.

 After a long and tumultuous reign, King William Waffleson died in his sleep.
 The king was succeeded by King Graham Grappel of House Grappel.